tester9071348/VxKex-Extended/README.md

 **Q: Can I remove VxKex or VxKex Extended after upgrading to Windows 8/8.1/10/11?**

 **A**: Yes.
-If VxKex is installed, update it to VxKex Extended, then uninstall it from control panel.
+If VxKex is installed, update it to VxKex Extended, then uninstall it from Control Panel or Settings.

 **Q: How does VxKex Extended work?**